netscaler/cloud-native-getting-started/quick-start-guides/cic-in-k8s.md

 Citrix ingress controller <u>(**CIC**)</u> can configure any form factor of Citrix ADC (MPX/SDX/VPX/BLX/CPX).
 CIC can be deployed in two modes,
-  1. Independent k8s deployment kind for configuring Tier 1 Ingress proxy (MPX/SDX/BLX/VPX)
+  1. Independent k8s deployment kind for configuring Tier 1 Ingress proxy (MPX/SDX/BLX/VPX).
-  2. A sidecar container for configuring Citrix ADC CPX proxy (Tier 2 proxy)
+  2. A sidecar container for configuring Tier 2 proxy (Citrix ADC CPX proxy).

-###### Note: This tutorial is for learning different CIC deployment modes and not to be considered as end to end guide.
-Real world examples will use either one/both CIC modes.
+###### Note: This tutorial is for learning different CIC deployment modes and not to be considered as end user example.
+Real world examples will use either one/both CIC modes with other use cases.
-**Prerequisite**: Kubernetes cluster (Below example is tested in on-prem v1.17.0 K8s cluster)
+**Prerequisite**: Kubernetes cluster (Below example is tested in on-prem v1.17.0 K8s cluster).

 1. Lets deploy CIC for configuring Tier 1 Citrix ADC
 ```